-We have seen that incentives for low-skilled immigration in the United States have changed markedly since the early 2000s, and have already manifested demographic pressures that are likely to compress migration inflows in coming decades.
-How will these developments affect the U.S. economy?
-A reduction in the relative supply of low-skilled labor, by putting upward pressure on wages for these workers, may operate directly by causing changes in the U.S. wage structure (Borjas 2003).
-Alternatively, wage pressures may induce firms to alter their production techniques in a manner that mitigates the wage effects of shocks to the relative labor supply by generating endogenous changes in labor demand (Lewis 2011).
-Whichever form labor market adjustments take, the magnitudes of these adjustments are likely to be determined by the implicit pressure of changes in immigration inflows on U.S. wages, which we analyze next.
+economy?
+A reduction in the relative supply of low-skilled labor, by putting upward pressure on wages for these workers, may operate directly by causing changes in the U.S. wage structure (Borjas, 2003).
+Alternatively, wage pressures may induce firms to alter their production techniques in a manner that mitigates the wage impacts of shocks to relative labor supply by generating endogenous changes in labor demand (Lewis, 2011).
+Whichever form labor-market adjustment takes, the magnitudes of these adjustments are likely to be determined by the implicit pressure of changes in immigration inflows on U.S. wages, which we analyze next.

-As a final exercise, we consider how the United States' demand for and supply of labor have evolved over time and how the supply of low-skilled, foreign-born workers meshes with these changes.
-Our approach employs the methodology of Katz and Murphy (1992), as applied by Autor, Katz, and Kearney (2008), to examine the relative earnings of more- and less-skilled workers.
-The exercise we perform allows us to translate the recent slowdown in low-skilled immigration into implied pressures on the wage premium enjoyed by skilled workers.
+As a final exercise, we consider how the U.S. demand for and supply of labor have evolved over time and how the supply of low-skilled foreign-born workers meshes with these changes.
+Our approach employs the methodology in Katz and Murphy (1992), as applied by Autor, Katz, and Kearney (2008), to examine the relative earnings of more and less-skilled workers.
+The exercise we perform allows us to translate the recent slowdown in low-skilled immigration into implied pressures on the wage premium enjoyed by skilled labor.

-Consider a production function with constant elasticity of substitution that takes as its arguments the employment of low-skilled and high-skilled workers, where within each skill group we treat native-born and foreign-born workers as perfect substitutes, as is consistent with recent evidence (Borjas, Grogger, and Hanson 2012).35 From the first-order conditions for firm profit maximization, we obtain an expression for the relative wages of high-skilled and low-skilled labor, where $\log(w{bt}) - \log(w{bt})$ is the log U.S. wage for high-skilled workers relative to the log U.S. wage for low-skilled workers, $log(N{ht}) - log(N{lt})$ is the log U.S. supply of high-skilled workers relative to the log U.S. supply of low-skilled workers, and X_i is a vector of controls that capture labor demand shocks.36 Each skill group is made up of a combination of native-born and foreign-born labor.
-By taking the difference in earnings between skill groups in equation 8, we remove from the specification labor demand shocks that are common to high-skilled and low-skilled workers (for example, aggregate changes in labor demand associated with recessions, and growth in total factor productivity).
-Following Autor, Katz, and Kearney (2008), within each skill group we measure wages as average weekly earnings-holding constant the age, gender, and racial composition of workers-and we measure employment in terms of labor supplies expressed in PEUs.
-High-skilled workers are those with at least a college education, whereas low-skilled workers are those with a high school education or less.
-We estimate equation 6 with annual data from the CPS for the period 1963-2007, and we use the results to predict relative earnings for the period 1963-2015, which includes the out-of-sample range 2008-15.
+Consider a CES production function that takes as its arguments the employment of low-skilled and high-skilled workers, where within each skill group we treat native-born and foreign-born workers as perfect substitutes, as consistent with recent evidence (Borjas, Grogger, and Hanson, 2012).38 From the first-order conditions for firm profit maximization, we obtain an expression for the relative wage of high-skilled to low-skilled labor, where $\ln(w{ht}) - \ln(w{ht})$ is the log U.S. wage for high-skill workers relative to the log U.S. wage for low-skill workers, $\ln(N{ht}) - \ln(N{ht})$ is log U.S. supply of high-skill workers relative to the log U.S. supply of low-skill workers, and X_t is a vector of controls that capture labor-demand shocks.39 Each skill group is comprised of a combination of native-born and foreign-born labor.
+By taking the difference in earnings between skill groups in (8), we remove from the specification labor-demand shocks that are common to high-skill and low-skill workers (e.g., aggregate changes in labor demand associated with recessions, growth in total factor productivity, etc.).
+Following Autor, Katz, and Kearny (2008), within each skill group we measure wages as average weekly earnings holding constant the age, gender, and racial composition of workers and we measure employment in terms of labor supplies expressed in productivity-equivalent units.
+High-skill workers are those with at least a college education, whereas low-skill workers are those either with less than a high-school education or with a high-school education or less.
+We estimate (6) with annual data from the CPS for the period 1963 to 2007 and use the results to predict relative earnings over the period 1963 to 2015, which includes the out-of-sample range, 2008 to 2015.